fablabbcn/smartcitizen-api/docs/adr/0002-private-devices.md

 - Add a boolean field `is_private` to devices, that can be used to hide their data.

-Who can see the a private device data?
+Who can see a private device data?
 - The data is only visible to the owner + admins

 What about the World Map?